Tucker Davidson

-Joseph Tucker Davidson (born March 25, 1996) is an American professional baseball pitcher for the Los Angeles Angels of Major League Baseball (MLB).
-He played college baseball at Midland College.
-He was drafted by the Atlanta Braves in the 19th round of the 2016 MLB draft, and made his MLB debut with them in 2020.
+Joseph Tucker Davidson (born March 25, 1996) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Atlanta Braves, Los Angeles Angels, Kansas City Royals, and Baltimore Orioles, and in the KBO League for the Lotte Giants.
+Davidson played college baseball at Midland College.
+He was drafted by the Braves in the 19th round of the 2016 MLB draft, and made his MLB debut with them in 2020.

 Amateur career

 Davidson attended Tascosa High School ('14) in Amarillo, Texas.
 There he played baseball (as a starting pitcher) and football (as a quarterback).